IWantToClearMyHead/C2/docs/index.md

 | 1  |  Dennis Ritchie | [C Programming Language](https://www.amazon.com/Programming-Language-2nd-Brian-Kernighan/dp/0131103628) |
 |    |   |   |
 |    |   |   |

-### Feedback

-Any question or comment is welcomed 👊

 <a href="#top">Back to top</a>